Proforma Invoices - Definition, Processes & Strategies

 Proforma invoices

 Proforma invoices are sent out before the sale is completed.
-Their purpose is to formalize the contents of the order and to give both buyer and seller an estimate of what the delivery contains, and what it’s worth.
+Their purpose is to formalise the contents of the order and to give both buyer and seller an estimate of what the delivery contains and what it’s worth.
 Because of their "in-between" nature, many peoeple use the term "proforma invoice" interchangeably with "quote".

 Advantages of a proforma invoice